Get All the Dirt

 Choose a site with full sun to partial shade for your anemones.
 Windflowers are happy in sun or partial shade.
 Poppy anemone flower best in full sun.

 Look for a site where the soil drains well.
 Anemones grow well in average garden soil, and as with most bulbs, very good drainage is important to help avoid bulb rot.
 Note: we do not recommend amending the soil with bone meal as it encourages pets and pests to dig up the freshly planted bulbs.

-Start by soaking your bulbs for about 3 hours to soften the tough outer skins and plump up the dehydrated bulbs.
-Add some room temperature water to a bowl in the sink, place the bulbs in the water and let the faucet run just a little to add oxygen to the water.
-This increases sprouting success significantly.
+Soaking: Start by soaking your bulbs for about 3 hours to soften the tough outer skins and rehydrate the bulbs.
+Put some room temperature water in a bowl in the sink, add the bulbs and let the faucet run just a little bit to add oxygen to the water.
+This increases the sprouting ratio dramatically.

 Outside: Loosen the soil to 4” deep and add a handful or two of compost to the soil you removed.
 Place a bit of the amended soil back into the holes and plant your anemone bulbs 2 to 3 inches below the soil line.
 Sometimes it’s hard to tell which end is which on these bulbs, so just plant them on their sides and they’ll right themselves.
 Refill the hole with soil, pat to eliminate air pockets and water well to settle the soil around the bulb.

 Anemone plants need about 1” of water a week from rain, irrigation or a combination of the two.

 After flowering, your anemone foliage will photosynthesize and create food for next year’s show.
 Don’t snip it off; let it do its work.
 Afer blooming, the bulbs will go dormant and the foliage will yellow.
 Feel free to remove the spent leaves at this point.
 Anemones don’t need, nor benefit from, any extra moisture after blooming.
 When fall temperatures cool, the bulbs will develop new roots and will wait for spring rains and warmth to prompt the next cycle of growth and blooms.
 Bulbs left outside in zones 8-10 will resprout in the spring.